meetarthi/Flask-e-com-API/README.md

 **insert_pd_to_sql**  function inserts data from pandas dataframe into products table, iterates through each row of the dataframe and inserts into the table.

 ------------

+6. **Update product rating**

+GET method with parameters name and rating, to get name and rating from user.
+Updates the rating column in the products table based on the "name" column's value.